bitfocus/companion-module-studiocoast-vmix/docs/patch_notes.md

 **v1.2.7**
-- Added ReplayPlaySelectedEventToOutput and ReplayPlayEventsByIDToOutput to the list of suported functions, with included presets.
+- Added ReplayPlaySelectedEventToOutput and ReplayPlayEventsByIDToOutput to the list of supported functions, with included presets.
 - Added SetTransitionEffect and SetTransitionDuration to the list of actions, with presets.